Harvard Discloses Top Earners’ Compensation

 Notably, Garber and Gay’s overall compensation included the value of University housing and benefits, and the large payouts to members of the Harvard Business School faculty reflect lump sum payments from the school voluntary retirement incentive plan.

 The most highly compensated officers listed in the University’s annual 990 filing to the Internal Revenue Service are the expected ones, the top officials among Harvard leaders.
-Additional compensation is not shown where it represents only the value of employee benefits and retirement contributions:
+Additional compensation is not shown below where it represents only the value of employee benefits and retirement contributions:

 Last year, Garber announced that he would take a pay cut of 25 percent starting on July 1, 2025, in light of the University’s loss of federal funding after the Trump administration announced its intention to curtail Harvard’s access to federal research grants and contracts.
 That cut in compensation will be reflected in next year’s tax filing.